GuillaumeGomez/c_vec-rs/README.md

 License
 =======

 This project is under the MIT and Apache 2.0 licenses.
-Please look at the license files for more information.
+Please take a look at the license files for more information.